openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

-     "With openSUSE 11.3 less than a week away, soon itâ€™ll be time  to think about 11.3+1 which will be released in March 2011 with KDE SC  4.6.
+     "With openSUSE 11.3 less than a week away, soon it’ll be time  to think about 11.3+1 which will be released in March 2011 with KDE SC  4.6.
      This should interest people using the KDE Factory repository a  great deal, because it means that Factory should move to KDE SC 4.5 RC  very shortly, and in November it will move to KDE SC 4.6 Beta.
 Leaving  users with no choice other than using 4.6 Beta or downgrading to 4.4.4  which will be the version officially supported in 11.3 and available in  the KDE Stable repository.
-     In other words, if you donâ€™t wish to use KDE SC 4.6 Beta in  November, donâ€™t use the KDE Factory repository!
+     In other words, if you don’t wish to use KDE SC 4.6 Beta in  November, don’t use the KDE Factory repository!
 Switch to the KDE Stable  repository, which already has 4.4.4.
 Consider yourself warned."
 </td>
 </tr>
 </tbody>